zerotier/ZeroTierOne/doc/ext/kubernetes/ztkube.md

 Kubernetes + ZeroTier
 ====

-A self-authorizing Kubernetes deployment on a ZeroTier private network.
+A self-authorizing Kubernetes cluster deployment over a private ZeroTier network.

 This is a quick tutorial for setting up a Kubernetes deployment which can self-authorize each new replica onto your private ZeroTier network with no additional configuration needed when you scale.
 The Kubernetes-specific instructions and content is based on the [hellonode](http://kubernetes.io/docs/hellonode/) tutorial.
 All of the files discussed below can be found [here]();